Duck: Profile and Information

 Share with your friends 🥹!

-Duck is the common name for various species in the waterfowl family Anatidae, which also includes swans and geese.
+Duck is the common name for various species in the waterfowl family Anatidae, including swans and geese.

-In the Anatidae family, ducks are divided into several subfamilies; since ducks are not considered to be swans and geese, they do not constitute a monophyletic group but a taxon-like type.
+In the Anatidae family, ducks are divided into several subfamilies; since ducks are not considered swans and geese, they do not constitute a monophyletic group but a taxon-like type.

 Ducks are mainly aquatic birds, mostly smaller than swans and geese, and can be found in fresh and marine waters.